 July 5, 2012 - Stryker has announced a voluntary recall of the Stryker Rejuvenate Modular and ABG II modular-neck hip stems.
 The recall was made voluntarily, over concerns of potential risks associated with modular-neck stems.
 The Stryker website reports that the risks include the potential for "fretting and/or corrosion at or about the modular-neck junction, which may result in adverse local tissue reactions manifesting with pain and/or swelling."

 Like previous metal-on-metal hip implants that were recalled, the alleged issue is an increased risk of metallosis, which occurs when metal hip components rub against one another, releasing particles of chromium and cobalt in the blood.
 Acording to Stryker, if you are experiencing pain or swelling at the joint site, you should speak with your hip surgeon.

 If you or someone you love has been diagnosed with metallosis, or heavy metals in the blood due to a metal-on-metal hip replacement, you could be entitled to monetary compensation.
 Call us toll free at 1 (888) 255-2956, or complete the form below.

 Defective Drug News

-the law firm of
+provided by the law firm of

 Aylstock, Witkin, Kreis & Overholtz, PLLC.